Welcome to CEDAR

 Entry requirements:

-• A minimum of a 2:1 Honours degree (or international equivalent) in a relevant science or engineering discipline.
+• A minimum of a 2:1 Honours degree (or international equivalent) in chemical engineering, chemistry, computer science, data science, electrical engineering, materials science, mechanical engineering, pharmaceutical sciences, physics, or a relevant science or engineering discipline.

 • An MSc is desirable.